simonmeister/UnFlow/README.md

 Our paper describes a method to train end-to-end deep networks for dense optical flow without the need for ground truth optical flow.

+*NOTE (January 2020): There may be some hiccups with more recent versions of tensorflow due to the unstable custom op compilation API used for the correlation operation.
+If you experience these issues, please try one of the older tensorflow versions (see list of releases, e.g. 1.2 or 1.7) until I find time to fix these issues.
+I'm currently too busy with new projects to upgrade the code, and would be happy about any contributions.*

 This implementation supports all training and evaluation styles described in the paper.
 This includes
 - unsupervised training with our proxy loss(es) on